gtadayukey/ChessConsoleApp/README.md

 # Chess Console App
 This Chess Console App is a fully functional and playable implementation of the classic game of chess, built using C# with .NET.
 Players can enjoy a game against each other directly through the console interface.
-The project focuses on practicing Object-Oriented principles and mastering the basics of C#.
+The project focuses on practicing Object-Oriented principles and mastering the fundamentals of C#.

 ![image](https://github.com/gtadayukey/ChessConsoleApp/assets/100155376/ef37e1b0-43dd-4ba1-8cf9-4b9f48f3a94a)